Madison Gas and ElectricMadison, Wisconsin

 • For your air-conditioning bills: If we all reduce our air conditioner use by 10% this summer, we could save enough electricity for 2,400 homes.

-Power fiction & facts
+Heating fiction and facts

 Fiction: It costs as much or more to heat a home back up after a setback.
 (Or to cool the house after a summer setup.)